prebid/prebid.github.io/dev-docs/bidders/displayio.md

 sidebarType: 1
 ---

-### Note:
+### Note

-Before configuring the display.io adapter you must reach out your account manager from display.io team  (or send a request to contact@display.io) for approval and setup steps.
+Before configuring the display.io adapter you must reach out your account manager from display.io team  (or send a request to <contact@display.io>) for approval and setup steps.

 ### Bid Params